Georgia arrests former president upon return from exile | DW | 01.10.2021

 He became a part of the political establishment in Ukraine after fleeing Georgia, first working closely with former President Petro Poroshenko before their relationship soured.

 Saakashvili, who became governor of Odessa, eventually saw his Ukrainian citizenship revoked by Poroshenko, leaving him stateless.
-When Volodymyr Zelenskiy came to power in Ukraine his fortunes shifted once again.
-He currently serves as an anti-corruption advisor to the Ukrainian leader.
+When Volodymyr Zelenskyy came to power in Ukraine, Saakashvili's fortunes shifted once again.
+Currently, he serves as an anti-corruption adviser to the Ukrainian leader.

-Saakashvili's stated goal in rturning to Georgia Thursday: To help "save the country."
+He said that he was returning to Georgia to help "save the country."

 js/msh (AFP, AP)